jakesum/electrum-sum/contrib/osx/README.md

 ✗ _This script does not produce reproducible output (yet!).
    Please help us remedy this._

-This guide explains how to build Electrum-BYND binaries for macOS systems.
+This guide explains how to build Electrum-SUM binaries for macOS systems.

 ## 1. Building the binary